-Over the phone, it’s hard to believe this girl was born after Y2K.
+Over the phone, it’s hard to believe this woman was born after Y2K.

-In some circles, 17-year-old actress Yara Shahidi is best known for her award-winning role as Zoey Johnson on the ABC sitcom Black-ish; in others, she is recognized for her awe-inspiring beauty look (think: effortless curls and cheekbones higher than the Chrysler building).
-And increasingly, the young performer is earning respect for her unswerving social conscience, for speaking out about the importance of intersectional feminism and representing diverse identities in the media at every turn.
-All of this sounds intimidatingly impressive, but somehow, talking with Shahidi is easy—her demeanor is laid-back, familiar, and at the same time, makes you wonder what the hell you were doing with your life at 17.
+In some circles, 21-year-old actress Yara Shahidi is best known for her award-winning role as Zoey Johnson on the ABC sitcom Black-ish; in others, she is recognized for her awe-inspiring beauty look (think: effortless curls and cheekbones higher than the Chrysler building).
+And increasingly, the young performer is earning respect for her unswerving social conscience, for speaking out about the importance of intersectional feminism, and representing diverse identities in the media at every turn.
+All of this sounds intimidatingly impressive, but somehow, talking with Shahidi is easy—her demeanor is laid-back, familiar, and at the same time, makes you wonder what the hell you were doing with your life at that age.

 Shahidi has a lot of things figured out way before most people, and beauty is just one of them.
-Keep scrolling to learn six genius beauty secrets from Hollywood’s most impressive teenager, told in her own words.
+Keep scrolling to learn six genius beauty secrets from Hollywood’s most impressive young star, told in her own words.

 Yara Shahidi: “There is this focus on skincare and having a great base that I’ve learned from both sides of my family.
 That starts with eating well, and using cardamom to cleanse is part of it.